Un-carrier: Un-carrier Next

 On January 6, 2017, T-Mobile presented its latest un-carrier 'un-carrier next' at CES in Las Vegas, Nevada.
 CEO John Legere and COO Mike Sievert announced several 'new rules'.
 The first was to eliminate wireless service and access fees in an effort to make the pricing more transparent.
 The prices for all T-Mobile service plans will now be exactly as advertised without any additional or hidden fees.
 The second rule introduced was the 'kickback' program.
 Individuals and families on the T-Mobile One plan who use less than 2GB of data a month will receive a $10 statement credit.
 The third rule introduced gives customers the guarantee that no aspects of their particular plan will change unless they amend them.
 In effect, T-Mobile 'signed' a contract stipulating they will not alter any of the service plans.
 Finally the fourth item introduced was to simplify their offerings.
 T-Mobile will only offer the T-Mobile One unlimited plan to new customers beginning January 22, 2017.
+On April 22, 2025, T-Mobile introduced new plans that no longer included these taxes and fees.
+Older plans are not available for new customers.